TIBCOSoftware/snappydata/docs/reference/command_line_utilities/data_extractor.md

 #### Export Tables Defined in a Specific Format

-You can use the DUMP_DATA system procedure to export the tables that are defined in a specified format into the provided path.
+You can use the EXPORT_DATA system procedure to export the tables that are defined in a specified format into the provided path.

-The DUMP_DATA procedure accepts the following arguments:
+The EXPORT_DATA procedure accepts the following arguments:

 | Arguments | Description |
 |--------|--------|